 “Wait, what!
 You can’t clean it up!
 What if it wasn’t an accident?
 What if you’re cleaning up a crime scene?”
 She stopped; her pale face reflected in the sliding doors.

 “It doesn’t matter,” she decided.
 “If the kids wake up and see this…” she shook her head.
 “Look, I’ll call you back in a minute.”
 Before she could protest further Tabitha ended the call.
 She glanced towards the hallway to make sure she was still alone before she bypassed the child locks on the cupboard under the sink and started pulling out bleach bottles.
-After some searching, she found a drawer full of kitchen towels, all pale pastel colours that made her feel sick but she wasn’t sure why.
+After some searching, she found a drawer full of kitchen towels – every one of them a glowing white.

 She didn’t think she could stomach cleaning everything properly, but if she could just keep the utility door closed, they wouldn’t go in there.
 If they even did wake up.
 She used the towels to soak up most of it, found a pair of dainty Marigolds to protect her from the bleach, but she couldn’t stop the questions.
 Was she helping clean up after an abuser?
 She couldn’t be done for helping him, could she?
 She thought of his wide grey eyes, his big pleading hands.
 She didn’t even know if he was really taking her to the emergency room, maybe he was taking her… somewhere else.